SatelCreative/crisp/README.md

 ### You want to filter a giant catalog of products

-Crisp does it's best to optimize for performance but it can only take it so far.
+Crisp does its best to optimize for performance but it can only take it so far.
 If you are wanting to filter thousands of products without narrowing down the selection first (think `/collections/all`) Crisp may take too long to return results.
 In this case consider restructuring your "funnel" if you want to use Crisp, or use an app instead.

 ## How it Works